 WTO has adopted a pro bono policy consistent with Rule 6.1 of the Colorado Rules of Professional Conduct that calls for the firm's best efforts to assure that the lawyers collectively perform 50 hours per lawyer per year of pro bono work.

 While each WTO lawyer is encouraged to take on pro bono matters that are personally important, the firm's pro bono committee also works to develop new opportunities that involve important policy issues that will make a difference across the community at large while providing front-line advocacy training and experience for our lawyers.
+Read about one WTO associate's experience gaining confidence and visibility through pro bono work here.

 The firm encourages the lawyers to actively seek pro bono opportunities where they can use their unique litigation and trial skills to make a difference.
 For example, WTO lawyers are involved in pro bono matters that include protecting the rights of children, voting integrity, First Amendment issues, and veterans' issues, including both civil and criminal defense of court-martial cases at Fort Carson in Colorado.